-The folks at Writer’s HQ seem to have accessibility built into their attitude, and they make this whole business of writing seem achievable with their pragmatism and sense of humour.
+The folks at Writer’s HQ seem to have accessibility built into their attitude, and they make this whole business of writing feel achievable with their pragmatism and sense of humour.
 They also host their own weekly Flash Face-off contest (like a community writing exercise) and will pay you for blog posts on the writing process (currently closed to submissions, but worth keeping an eye on if this is your thing).

 This one is a single static list compiled by speculative fiction author S.J.Budd.
 Unlike the ones listed above, these are not submission calls with specific themes or deadlines and are not (to my knowledge) regularly updated.
 It’s simply a great list of journals which (usually) accept unsolicted submissions.
 Being a writer of speculative fiction myself, it’s refreshing to see a list which encompasses simply ‘dark’ fiction, as this can range far and wide across fantasy, sci-fi, horror and beyond.
 I find similar lists on a singular genre under the speculative umbrella can be a bit limited for my purposes.